 That makes the JDBC API the only API for working with Derby databases.
-The driver is a native protocol all-Java driver (type number four of types defined by Sun).
+The driver is a native-protocol fully Java technology-enabled driver (type number four of types described in http://java.sun.com/products/jdbc/driverdesc.html).

 This section provides reference information about Derby's implementation of the JDBC API and documents the way it conforms to the JDBC 3.0 and 4.0 APIs.